UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-02-25-MFA-Selenium.md

 # Issue

 A user raised an issue that he does not receive codes for MFA.
 Is it cellphone carrier issue?
-Maybe user changed numbers and forgot about it?
+Maybe user changed number and forgot about it?
 Or something else?
-First two where assumptions where ruled out immediately so I focused on configuration of the service itself.
+First two assumptions were ruled out immediately so I focused on configuration of the service itself.
 For that I went to **user profile** in **Azure AD** and then to **Authentication methods**.
 There I saw:

 ![mfa]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2020-02-25-mfa.jpg)